klienha/klienha.github.io/README.md

-# Website creation with HTML and CSS
+# Website creation made of HTML and CSS with Jekyll static site generator for default data